Pride Counseling Review

 - Trauma & Abuse

 For many people, there are likely several issues that they are dealing with.
-As I identify as part of the LGBTQ community, this was the driving force behind my decision to use Pride Counseling.
+As I identify as part of the LGBTQIA+ community, this was the driving force behind my decision to use Pride Counseling.
 However, I was also dealing with family issues while battling moderate depression and anxiety – three areas that the counselors help with.